top of page

 Frame 14.png

-Ensuring consistency and accessibility
+Ensuring content consistency and accessibility

 Once my contract was winding down, I provided the team with a style guide to ensure the standards I’d put into place were maintained in the interim.